NMasters52/myGuests/README.md

 Guest Page CRUD Example

-Welcome to the Guest Page CRUD Example!
 This project is a demonstration of basic CRUD (Create, Read, Update, Delete) operations using PHP, Bootstrap, and HTML.
 It's designed to illustrate fundamental concepts in web development and database management.

 Overview